 See grizzly bears from as far away as Alaska and as close as Yellowstone National Park.
 Each bear at the Grizzly & Wolf Discovery Center has its own unique story, but they all have something in common; they came to reside here after becoming nuisance bears or orphaned cubs of a nuisance bear.
 These bears learn to obtain food from people, damage property in search of food or become aggressive toward people and are usually killed.
-Instead of being destroyed, the eight bears that reside at the Center were rescued and are ambassadors for their counterparts in the wild.
+Instead of being destroyed, the seven bears that reside at the Center were rescued and are ambassadors for their counterparts in the wild.

 The bears have a large outdoor habitat that includes many natural features that gives them a comfortable and stimulating environment to roam in.
 The animal care staff rotates a combination of bears into the habitat throughout the day.
 Keepers also hide food in the habitat, stock the pond with live trout and rearrange features regularly.
 The bears are healthy both physically and mentally and exhibit all kinds of natural bear behavior throughout the day making them a delight to watch.

 Meet the Bears: